divideandconquer/java-palindrome-example/README.md

 `GET /java-palindrome-example/palindrome/<string>`

 Parses the string provided and finds the largest palindrome that it contains.
+An optional query parameter of `type` can also be set to `slow` in this case the service will use a significantly slower recursive algorithm.

 ### Example

-`GET /java-palindrome-example/palindrome/testingpalindromefoobarraboof`
+`GET /java-palindrome-example/palindrome/testingpalindromefoobarraboof?type=slow`

 ```json
 {